morelandjs/system-isotherms/README.md

 ### Isotherms
 <img src="plots/isotherms.png" width="100%">

-This figure shows the isotherms for p-p, p-Pb and Pb-Pb events at 100, 155 and 200 MeV for the single-shot initial condition events discussed previously.
+This figure shows the isotherms for p-p, p-Pb and Pb-Pb events at T=100, 155 and 200 MeV for the single-shot initial condition events discussed previously.
 The colored dots in the figure are points (r, τ) on the boost-invariant isotherm hypersurface, where r<sup>2</sup> = x<sup>2</sup> + y<sup>2</sup>.
-The isotherms are regions (bands) and not lines since the initial profile are deformed.
+The isotherms are regions (bands) and not lines since the initial profiles are deformed.
 The spurious points in the T=100 MeV isotherm plot are artifacts from the event averaging procedure and would disappear in the limit of infinite statistics.